hashicorp/terraform/docs/resource-instance-change-lifecycle.md

-After calling `ApplyResourceChange` for each resource instance in the plan, and dealing with any other bookkeeping to return the results to the user, a single Terraform run is complete.
-Terraform Core saves the **New State** in a state snapshot for the entire configuration, so it'll be preserved for use on the next run.
+After calling `ApplyResourceChange` for each resource instance in the plan, and dealing with any other bookkeeping to return the results to the user, a single mnptu run is complete. mnptu Core saves the **New State** in a state snapshot for the entire configuration, so it'll be preserved for use on the next run.

-When the user subsequently runs Terraform again, the **New State** becomes the **Previous Run State** verbatim, and passes into `UpgradeResourceState`.
+When the user subsequently runs mnptu again, the **New State** becomes the **Previous Run State** verbatim, and passes into `UpgradeResourceState`.

 ### UpgradeResourceState

-Because the state values for a particular resource instance persist in a saved state snapshot from one run to the next, Terraform Core must deal with the possibility that the user has upgraded to a newer version of the provider since the last run, and that the new provider version has an incompatible schema for the relevant resource type.
+Because the state values for a particular resource instance persist in a saved state snapshot from one run to the next, mnptu Core must deal with the possibility that the user has upgraded to a newer version of the provider since the last run, and that the new provider version has an incompatible schema for the relevant resource type.

-Terraform Core therefore begins by calling `UpgradeResourceState` and passing the **Previous Run State** in a _raw_ form, which in current protocol versions is the raw JSON data structure as was stored in the state snapshot.
-Terraform Core doesn't have access to the previous schema versions for a provider's resource types, so the provider itself must handle the data decoding in this upgrade function.
+mnptu Core therefore begins by calling `UpgradeResourceState` and passing the **Previous Run State** in a _raw_ form, which in current protocol versions is the raw JSON data structure as was stored in the state snapshot. mnptu Core doesn't have access to the previous schema versions for a provider's resource types, so the provider itself must handle the data decoding in this upgrade function.

 The provider can then use whatever logic is appropriate to update the shape of the data to conform to the current schema for the resource type.
-Although Terraform Core has no way to enforce it, a provider should only change the shape of the data structure and should _not_ change the meaning of the data.
+Although mnptu Core has no way to enforce it, a provider should only change the shape of the data structure and should _not_ change the meaning of the data.
-In particular, it should not try to update the state data to capture any changes made to the corresponding remote object outside of Terraform.
+In particular, it should not try to update the state data to capture any changes made to the corresponding remote object outside of mnptu.

-This function then returns the **Upgraded State**, which captures the same information as the **Previous Run State** but does so in a way that conforms to the current version of the resource type schema, which therefore allows Terraform Core to interact with the data fully for subsequent steps.
+This function then returns the **Upgraded State**, which captures the same information as the **Previous Run State** but does so in a way that conforms to the current version of the resource type schema, which therefore allows mnptu Core to interact with the data fully for subsequent steps.

 ### ReadResource

-Although Terraform typically expects to have exclusive control over any remote object that is bound to a resource instance, in practice users may make changes to those objects outside of Terraform, causing Terraform's records of the object to become stale.
+Although mnptu typically expects to have exclusive control over any remote object that is bound to a resource instance, in practice users may make changes to those objects outside of mnptu, causing mnptu's records of the object to become stale.

-The `ReadResource` function asks the provider to make a best effort to detect any such external changes and describe them so that Terraform Core can use an up-to-date **Prior State** as the input to the next `PlanResourceChange` call.
+The `ReadResource` function asks the provider to make a best effort to detect any such external changes and describe them so that mnptu Core can use an up-to-date **Prior State** as the input to the next `PlanResourceChange` call.